- Brand name

-- fever, sweating, increased heart rate, diarrhoea, (uncontrollable) muscle contractions, shivering, overactive reflexes, restlessness, mood changes and unconsciousness (serotonin syndrome)
+- a combination of symptoms such as fever, sweating, increased heart rate, diarrhoea, (uncontrollable) muscle contractions, shivering, overactive reflexes, restlessness, mood changes, unconsciousness and increased salivation (serotonin syndrome).

 Ask your doctor or pharmacist if you don't understand anything in this list.

-Keep your tablets in their blister pack until it is time to take them.
-The tablets may not keep as well if you take them out of the blister pack.
+Keep your tablets in the blister foil until it is time to take them.

 What AUROZAPINE looks like

 AUROZAPINE 15, 30 & 45 (15, 30 & 45 mg mirtazapine) are presented in pack size of 30 & 60 tablets in blister.

 Yellow, biconvex capsule shaped film-coated tablets with a score line in between ‘0’ and ‘8’ on one side and ‘A’ debossed on the other side.